solo-io/gloo/docs/content/installation/platform_configuration/cluster_setup.md

 A private cluster cannot access container repositories outside of Google.
 You will need to configure the private cluster to use Cloud NAT for internet access.
 You can follow the [Basic GKE example](https://cloud.google.com/nat/docs/gke-example) in the docs from Google.
 The Gloo containers are hosted on Quay.io.

-A private cluster requires firewall rules to be in place for the API server to talk to the Gloo pods.
-Create a firewall rule allowing TCP and UDP traffic on ports 9977, 9979, 9988, and 9091 from the *master address range* to the node tags.
+A private cluster requires firewall rules to be in place for the API server on the master node(s) to talk to the Gloo pods.
+Create a firewall rule allowing TCP traffic on port 8443 from the *master address range* to tag for the worker node VMs.
 You can follow [this guide from Linkerd](https://linkerd.io/2/reference/cluster-configuration/#private-clusters) for more information.

 Now you're all set to install Gloo, simply follow the Gloo installation guide [here]({{< versioned_link_path fromRoot="/installation" >}}).